Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

-The automatic dependency management will do its best to keep track of this for you, but requires that you correctly specify whether you are accessing a collection component as `readOnly` similar to requesting a `ComponentLookup`.
+The automatic dependency management will do its best to keep track of this for you, but requires that you correctly specify whether you are accessing a collection component’s containers as `readOnly` similar to requesting a `ComponentLookup`.

 *Note: You specify read-only status when requesting the actual collection component value, not when querying the* `ExistComponent`*.*